DanTappan/VISCA-Game-Controller/README.md

 ## Controller Functions

-The program supports the following functions using the game controller
+The program supports the following functions using a game controller

 <Table>
 <tr>